-This means that whenever an XML message is received with the namespace http://mycompany.com/hr/schemas and the HolidayRequest local name, it will be routed to the holidayEndpoint.
-(It also adds a PayloadLoggingInterceptor, that dumps incoming and outgoing messages to the log.)
+basically means that whenever an XML message is received with the namespace http://mycompany.com/hr/schemas and the HolidayRequest local name, it will be routed to the handleHolidayRequest method.
+By using the <sws:annotation-driven> element in our configuration, we enable the detection of the @PayloadRoot annotations.
+It is possible (and quite common) to have multiple, related handling methods in an endpoint, each of them handling different XML messages.